 The Ready SET-Go!
-Camp is a one-day workshop for high school girls held every November.
-(SET stands for Science, Engineering, and Technology.)
+Camp is a one-day workshop for high school students held every November.
+(SET stands for Science, Engineering and Technology.)
 Modeled after the eighth-grade GEMS camp, this version offers activities more suited to high-school age students and is designed to help students decide how to focus their interests into a college major and a career.
 To this end, professional women from the industry provide a key part of the workshop.

 Due to the generous contributions of corporate sponsors, the cost of the workshop is only $25 per student, which includes lunch.
 Special tours and activities are planned for parents and teachers who accompany the students.
 Their lunch and refreshments will be provided at no cost.

 Date and Time: November 2, 2019 from 9 a.m.-5 p.m.

 Location: SDSU Crothers Engineering Hall, Brookings, South Dakota

 Student Agenda for the day: